-DIY container projects are not such as simple as you might wish to think, but with careful thought and understanding of what's required, its is entirely possible to DIY.
+DIY container projects are not such as simple or as cheap as you might wish to think, but with careful thought and understanding of what's required, its is entirely possible to DIY.

 Add to this our ability to support your project in a few important ways may make a partial pre-build an attractive prospect for you.